chrispangg/openwebui-litellm/README.md

     Replace `your_*_api_key` with your actual API keys.

 2. Ensure the `config.yml` file is present in the project root.
 This file configures the available models for LiteLLM.
+Feel free to add more models here!

 ## Usage